Bilal-Ahmad-5/Jarvis-AI-Assistant/README.md

 Meeting Assistant is an AI-powered productivity tool designed to enhance your virtual meetings and daily workflow.
 Built with Streamlit and powered by Groq's lightning-fast LLMs, this application provides intelligent conversation, voice commands, email automation, and more - all in one place.

 Key Features ✨

-AI-Powered Chat: Intelligent conversations using Groq's LLama3-70b model Voice Commands: Interact hands-free with microphone support Email Automation: Send professional emails with AI-generated content Web Search Integration: Get real-time information with Tavily search Multi-Page Interface: Organized workflow with dedicated sections
+- AI-Powered Chat: Intelligent conversations using Groq's LLama3-70b model
+- Voice Commands: Interact hands-free with microphone support
+- Email Automation: Send professional emails with AI-generated content
+- Web Search Integration: Get real-time information with Tavily search
+- Multi-Page Interface: Organized workflow with dedicated sections
-Text-to-Speech: Hear responses with built-in audio output
+- ext-to-Speech: Hear responses with built-in audio output

 Installation 🛠️
 Clone the repository: